Michael-Zp/Framework/links.md

 + [dotnetperls](https://www.dotnetperls.com/) Many small tutorials for C# and .Net
 + [Data-oriented design](http://www.dataorienteddesign.com/dodmain/dodmain.html) In computing, data-oriented design (not to be confused with data-driven design) is a program optimization approach motivated by cache coherency, used in video game development.
 The approach is to focus on the data layout, separating and sorting fields according to when they are needed, and to think about transformations of data.

+##APIs
++ [The Open Toolkit Library | OpenTK](https://opentk.github.io/) The Open Toolkit is set of fast, low-level C# bindings for OpenGL, OpenGL ES and OpenAL.
+It runs on all major platforms and powers hundreds of apps, games and scientific research.